Managing Hyperactivity in Children: Practical Tips for Parents

 What is Hyperactivity?

-Challenges of Coping with a Hyperactive Child
+Challenges of Parenting a Hyperactive Child

 Creating a Consistent Routine